 REVELATION ROAD: THE BEGINNING OF THE END

 Multi-film series have become all the rage in the 2010s from Twilight and The Hunger Games series to the stretching of a single book out into multiple films with The Hobbit and Atlas Shrugged series.
-Revelation Road is the interesting case of an original rather than adapted series that has been intended that way from the outset, of which The Beginning of the End is the first instalment and was followed by Revelation Road 2: The Sea of Glass and Fire (2013) and The Black Rider: Revelation Road (2014), both also from director Gabriel Soloff and starring David A.R.
+Revelation Road is the interesting case of an original rather than adapted series and one that has been intended as a multi-film series from the outset.
+The Beginning of the End was the first instalment and was followed by Revelation Road: The Sea of Glass and Fire (2013) and The Black Rider: Revelation Road (2014), both also from director Gabriel Soloff and starring David A.R.
 White.

-While you admire Revelation Roads ambition, this does result in some dramatic problems when it comes to The Beginning of the End.
+While you admire the ambition of the Revelation Road filmmakers, the nature of a multi-film series does result in some dramatic problems when it comes to The Beginning of the End.
 One of these is the more extruded form of storytelling.
 If you compare The Beginning of the End to Left Behind and most of the other Rapture films, they get the central event over and done with fairly soon into the show whereas this has it happen right at the end.
 Thus much of the film is mundanely centred around David A.R.
 White and his encounters with a biker gang, while every so often in the background crashing lightning presages something ominous about to happen.
-The central dramatic event of the film The Rapture only occurs at the very end and you feel that everything else is the sort of prelude, like the couple of chapters that introduce us to the main character before events go sideways that you would get in a Stephen King novel.
+The Rapture only occurs at the very end and you feel that everything else is the sort of prelude, like the couple of chapters that introduce us to the main character before events go sideways, that you would get in a Stephen King novel.
 You ask yourself, if Revelation Road were made the standard way as a standalone film with sequels dependent on its financial success, would there be enough here to inspire audiences to want more?
 Is the issue of David A.R.
 Whites almost certain conversion to Christianity or even the question of his suppressed past enough that leaves you burning to see how this will play out?

 The film does have some odd messages.
 Apparently, David A.R.
 Whites sole job as a salesman is to sell bulletproof vests.
 Ray Wise does ask the intriguing question of whether White would place his and his familys life in the bulletproof vest or The Lord to protect them.
 It later becomes apparent that the answer is the former or at least God is also on the side of those who maintain a well-stocked home arsenal and Second Amendment right to bear arms when we see Ray Wise defending himself against armed intruders (as opposed to being reliant on divine intervention to protect him).
 Equally, the news broadcasts buy into the great conservative alarmism that Iran is imminently about to attack the US.